Get a Phone Number to Place, Answer, and Record Calls in Apollo

 - For outgoing calls, you will receive a call on your phone (from your Apollo number) that prompts you to complete the bridge by interacting with your dialer.
 This will then send the given contact a phone call from your Apollo number (we'll never send the call from your actual phone number).

-VoIP allows you to place or receive calls (from your chosen Apollo number) in your browser.
+VoIP (Voice over IP) allows you to place or receive calls (from your chosen Apollo number) in your browser.
 This offers the same click to call and call recording functionality as bridging.
 But unlike bridging, there isn't a voicemail feature because the phone numbers we offer do not have voice mailboxes.
 If you want the ability to record voicemails, you'd need to switch your inbound calls to bridging.

 Answer (Incoming) Calls With VoIP

 When someone calls the number you've created in Settings > You > Voice, your browser will show the following modal -